 Cervical cancer continues to affect women of all ages worldwide.
-The disease often presents no symptoms in its early stages, which is why it is often referred to as a “silent killer.”
+The disease often presents no symptoms in its early stages, which is why it is often referred to as one of the “silent killers.”

 - Most cervical cancers are caused by the human papillomavirus (HPV), a common virus that can be passed from one person to another through sexual activity.

 - With the advent of the HPV vaccine and regular Pap screening tests, most cervical cancers can now be prevented.

 - Although the number of new cases has been declining over the past decades in the U.S., thanks to Pap screening, cervical cancer is the third most common type of cancer for women worldwide.